Master's in School Counseling

 The Department of Counselor Education and Counseling Psychology offers early admission into its Master of Arts program in school counseling to Marquette students working toward an undergraduate major in educational studies.

 Students can apply for admission to this program in the second term of their sophomore or junior year.
 Students accepted into the accelerated degree program are eligible to enroll in up to 18 credits of school counseling (SCCN) course work carrying graduate credit during their junior and senior years.
-For more information, visited the Accelerated Degree Program page.
+For more information, visit the Accelerated Degree Program page.

 Our graduates become licensed school counselors; grads take positions as elementary, middle and high school counselors.
 Often graduates become lead school counselors or directors of district programs.